royalts1011/Ear-Authentication-System/README.md

 ## 2. Virtual Environment
 1. Install virtualenv and virtualenvwrapper for Python: https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/
 	* `cd ~ && pip3 install virtualenv && pip3 install virtualenvwrapper`
 	> **Note:** You could also install it via normal pip if the _.profile_ refers to _python_ instead _python3_
-2. Create an environment with the python 3.7 version
+3. Create an environment with the corresponding python version (we use 3.7).
+Make sure to reload the _.profile_ first.
+	* `source ~/.profile`
 	* `mkvirtualenv env_name -p 3.7`
-3. To activate your created virtualenv execute these commands in that order:
+3. To activate your created virtualenv (e.g. upon starting a new terminal) execute these commands in that order:
 	* `source ~/.profile`
 	* `workon env_name`
 	> **Note:** Every time you want to use the environment you need to execute this step 2.3